Islami Bishwakosh

 Islami Bishwakosh (ইসলামী বিশ্বকোষ) is an encyclopedia published by the Islamic Foundation Bangladesh.
 It is of 25 volumes and also a concise version.
 The project's leading founder was Abdul Haque Faridi, a Bangladeshi educator and scholar.

 History

 The first Islami Bishwakosh of Bangladesh project was launched by Bangla Academy.
 Dr Muhammad Shahidullah served as an editor for the project for a while.
 In 1958, the Shorter Encyclopedia of Islam was published from Leiden and it was a translation.
-Work on the encyclopedia was later passed on to the Islamic Foundation Bangladesh for a number of reasons, from which it was later edited more and published.
+Work on the encyclopedia was later passed on to the Islamic Foundation Bangladesh for a number of reasons, from which it was later edited and published.

 Whilst Abdul Haque Faridi was president of the encyclopedia's editorial board, 18 volumes were completed during his lifetime.

-After the independence of Bangladesh in 1971, it was one of the three specialised encyclopedias that were published.
+After the independence of Bangladesh in 1971, Islami Bishwakosh was one of the three specialised encyclopedias that were published.
 Dr A F M Khalid Hossain edited volumes 3 to 9 of the encyclopedia's second edition.